Home Contact Rooms & Rates Photos Area Calendar Property Food History Reviews Store

 Windsor Fair

-August 28-September 5, 2011 - Windsor, Maine (12 minutes)
+August - Windsor, Maine (12 minutes)

 A great way to spend Labor Day weekend is a visit to the Windsor Fair, an agricultural fair with a fun midway featuring rides and games.
 Their annual giant pumpkin contest and harness racing are a blast.
 It's a family tradition since 1888.